duckdb/duckdb-web/docs/guides/import/query_parquet.md

 selected: Parquet Import
 ---

-# How to run a query directly on a Parquet file

 To run a query directly on a Parquet file, use the `read_parquet` function in the `FROM` clause of a query.

 ```sql